durga207/Online-second-hand-store/README.md

 # Online-second-hand-store
-An online website to buy and sell second hand products
+An online website to buy and sell second hand products.
+For more details refer the report